A Theory of Formal Synthesis via Inductive Learning: Oracle-Guided Inductive Synthesis:

 For the oracle, we consider four different types of counterexamples that the oracle can provide in response to a correctness query.
 Recall that in formal synthesis, oracles are general-purpose verifiers or decision procedures whose internal heuristics may determine the type of counterexample obtained.
 Each type describes a different oracle and hence, a different flavor of CEGIS.
 Our goal is to compare these synthesis techniques and establish whether one type of counterexample allows the synthesizer to successfully learn more programs than the other.
 The four kinds of counterexamples considered in this paper are as follows: \begin{mylist} \item {\it Arbitrary counterexamples:} This is the ``standard'' CEGIS technique (denoted $\tcegis$) that makes no assumptions on the form of the counterexample obtained from the oracle.
 Note however that our focus is on an infinite concept class, whereas most practical instantiations of CEGIS have focused on finite concept classes; thus, convergence is no longer guaranteed in our setting.
 This version of CEGIS serves as the baseline for comparison against other synthesis techniques.

-\item {\it Minimal counterexamples:} For any total order on $\domain$, we require that the validation engine provide a counterexample which is minimal.
-This choice of counterexamples is motivated by literature on debugging.
-Significant effort has been made on improving validation engines to produce counterexamples which aid debugging by localizing the error~\cite{antonio13,ChenSMV10}.
+\item {\it Minimal counterexamples:} \acta{ We require that the verification oracle provide a counterexample from $\domain$ which is minimal for a given ordering over $\domain$.
+The size of examples can be used for ordering.
+The exact definition of ``size'' is left abstract and can be defined suitably in different contexts.
+The intuition is to use counterexamples of smaller size which eliminates more candidate concepts. } Significant effort has been made on improving validation engines to produce counterexamples which aid debugging by localizing the error~\cite{antonio13,ChenSMV10}.
 The use of counterexamples in $\tcegis$ conceptually is an iterative repair process and hence, it is natural to extend successful error localization and debugging techniques to inductive synthesis.

-\item {\it Constant-bounded counterexamples:} Here the ``size'' of the counterexamples produced by the validation engine is bounded by a constant.
+\item {\it Constant-bounded counterexamples:} Here the ``size'' of the counterexamples produced by the verification oracle is bounded by a constant.
 This is motivated by the use of bounds in formal verification such as bounded model checking~\cite{biere-bmc} and bug-finding in concurrent programs~\cite{qadeer-bounded} using bounds on context switches.

 \item {\it Positive-bounded counterexamples:} Here the counterexample produced by the validation engine must be smaller than a previously seen positive example.
 This is motivated from the industrial practice of validation by simulation where the system is often simulated to a finite length to discover bugs.
 The length of simulation often depends on the traces which illustrate known positive behaviors.
 It is expected that errors will show up if the system is simulated up to the length of the largest positive trace.
 Mutation-based software testing and symbolic execution also has a similar flavor, where a sample correct execution is mutated to find bugs.